Dutch PM to meet China's Xi as chip export policy strains ties - ExBulletin

 Meanwhile, the U.S. government seeks to undermine China's ability to make its own chips and has sought help from the Dutch and Japanese governments to restrict equipment exports.

-In line with rules in effect since January 1, ASML said it no longer expects to receive licenses from the Dutch government to ship its most advanced lines of deep ultraviolet tools to Chinese customers.
+In line with rules in effect since January 1, ASML said it no longer expects to receive licenses from the Dutch government to ship its more advanced “DUV” tool lines to Chinese customers.

 But we still do not know how much of the equipment already sold by ASML to Chinese customers it will be able to continue to maintain.

-It has sold equipment worth more than 6 billion euros ($6.5 billion) to Chinese chipmakers in 2023, making China ASML the second largest market, behind Taiwan and ahead of South Korea.
-South.
+It has sold equipment worth more than 6 billion euros ($6.5 billion) to Chinese chipmakers in 2023, making China ASML the second-largest market behind Taiwan and ahead of South Korea .

 Without spare parts, ASML's machines are expected to become impossible to use within a few weeks.